armand1m-development/mortybot/src/skills/README.md

 single file or multiple different files and directories.
 It will depend on how complex your skill will be.

+All of these should be type safe, so you should also get some nice autocompletion to get started with.

+Tip: refer to already implemented commands as examples.

 ## Updating the skills.ts file

 Run `deno task generate:skills` from the project root.